mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     ```

 1. Set the `service.mesosProtocol` configuration setting based on the security mode of the cluster:
-    - Set to `"https"` for permissive or strict security
+    - Use `"https"` for permissive or strict security
-    - Set to `"http"` for disabled security
+    - Use `"http"` for disabled security

     In this sample configuration file, the `service.mesosProtocol` setting is `"https"`.

 1. Set the `service.mesosAuthNZ` configuration setting based on the security mode of the cluster:
-    - Set to `true` (default) for permissive or strict security
+    - Use `true` (default) for permissive or strict security
-    - Set to `false` for disabled security
+    - Use `false` for disabled security

     For example: